EdgeLab-FHDO/Sliding-Window/HNA_Individual_Test_Case/README.md

 ## Usage
-1. Configure AdvantEDGE for port mapping
-2. Configure the scenario.json file to set the initial position of the vehicles.
+1. Configure the scenario.json file to set the initial position of the vehicles.
+2. Configure AdvantEDGE for port mapping
 3. Update the scenarioReader script to read your scenario.
 4. Run the SEHNS server (`s1`).
 5. Run the publisher.
 6. Run the receiver.

-- `"identifier":string` a globally unique identifier for the hazard

 ### Configuring the Individual Scenarios.